tapageur/workspace-dayz-havoc/README.md

 ## About

 We are a small community of friends that loves that game and want to explore and experiment at our own pace without the pressure of always checking our back for other players.
-Our community was founded by french speaking players but we are open to evolve with english speaking players.
+Our collaborative community was founded by french speaking players but we are open to evolve with english speaking players.

 ## Community